The Central Washinton desert is a

 If given the oppurtunity, small baitfish will also provide a protien

 A stealthy presentation and patience is a must for these exceedingly spooky fish.
 Sight fishing at a distance with smaller, more drab flies then you use for bass will be ideal during the sun’s highest point of the day.
 Here you can visually see the fish cruising at a shallow depth.
 Leading your cast and fly in the assuming direction of the fish is paramount for success.
 Your presentation to a tailing fish that has buried his head deep into the mud feeding on nymph larva are a bit less apprehensive about eating a fly.
 Fish are now at their peak activity levels and feeding at a higher rate and tend to be less forgiving with your approach.

-- Not all Sand Lakes ponds have all species.
-The Carp are limited in 4 ponds
+ponds have all species.
+The Carp are abundant in most lakes of

-- Most of the time fish will take you well into the backing- with at least 150 yard+ required on your reel for this type of Sand Lakes fishing.
+Most of the time Carp will take you well into the backing- with at least 150 yard+ required on your reel for this type of

 Things to bring

 Polarized glasses are a must during the day.
 Not only for eye protection but to cut the excessive glare from the hot desert sunshine.

 Mosquito repellent is also a must during the summer months at the end of the day as the sun begins to settle.